farrcommons/farrcommons.github.io/rules/identity.md

 Some identity mechanisms such as PURLs, RRIDs and the DOI ecosystem provide a level of fault-tolerance in their resolution system, by having registries that associate a given PURL, RRID, or DOI with a URI on the Web.
 This level of indirection provides some protection against issues of link decay on the web, allowing maintainers of the identifiers to update broken links with the registry.

-An alternative to this is to make use of a Web Archiving initiative such as the the Web Archive (archive.org) or the UK Web Archive (http://www.webarchive.org.uk).
+An alternative to this indirection is to make use of a Web Archiving initiative such as the the Web Archive (archive.org) or the UK Web Archive (http://www.webarchive.org.uk) to ensure consistent availability of a resource.

 ####Identity and Versioning

-Research objects can be both individual resources, or a collection of a number of resources that make up an investigation.

 When citing a resource we may wish to make either a *summary level* or *version level* citation.